 The McCall MacBain International Fellowships aim to enable globally-minded young Canadians to develop strong intercultural competencies and ties to different regions of the world, and to cultivate creativity, resilience, independence, critical thinking, and the ability to “stretch” outside their comfort zones.
 Fellows spend a year abroad divided into three terms: language, academic, and work/internship.
 Questions?
 Contact McMaster’s office of International Student Services.

-Arts & Science currently has three students — Faris Mecklai (Uruguay), Kartik Sharma (Argentina), and Tasneem Warwani (Lebanon) — studying abroad on McCall MacBain International Fellowships.
+Three Arts & Science students — Faris Mecklai (Uruguay), Kartik Sharma (Argentina), and Tasneem Warwani (Lebanon) — are studying abroad on year-long McCall MacBain International Fellowships in 2019-20.
 Read about them here and read about their experiences on our Life on Exchange blog.
 Maanvi Dhillon, Rhea Murti, and Tracey Yu were also awarded one-term McCall MacBain grants in 2019-20.

 • 2018-2019 Exchange Student List